Skip to Main Content

 FPSY 6915 - Field Experience (5 credits)

-FPSY 8002 - Foundations of Graduate Study in Psychology (3 credits)
+FPSY 8002 - Foundations for Graduate Study in Psychology (3 credits)

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students build a foundation for academic and professional success as social change agents.
 They assess the relationship of Walden's mission and vision to professional goals.
 They establish connections with their peers and the broader Walden community.
 Students engage in course assignments focused on the practical application of scholarly writing, critical-thinking skills, academic integrity, ethics, and the promotion of professional and academic excellence within the field of psychology.